kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/CrossFlowCylinder.md

   </p>
 </div>

-The drag coefficient for a smooth cylinder is shown above.
+Experimental data for the drag coefficient of a smooth cylinder is shown above.
 The red curve is the fit function shown below.
+Other functional forms are also available. [^Cheng] [^White]

+[^White]: White, F.M.
+(2006) Viscous Fluid Flow.
+3rd Edition, McGraw-Hill, Boston.

+[^Cheng]: Nian-Sheng Cheng, *Calculation of Drag Coefficient for Arrays of Emergent Circular Cylinders with Pseudofluid Model.* J. Hydraul.
+Eng.
+2013.139:602-611.

 ```JavaScript
 function DragCylinder(Re) {